FuelLabs/sway/docs/book/src/basics/control_flow.md

 ### `match` expressions

 Sway supports advanced pattern matching through exhaustive `match` expressions.
-Unlike an `if` statement, a match statement asserts at compile time all possible patterns have been matched.
-If you don't handle all cases, you'll get a warning from the compiler indicating that you need to add a `_`, a catch-all pattern that matches any value and is used when you want to specify a default action.
+Unlike an `if` statement, a `match` expression asserts **at compile** time that all possible patterns have been matched.
+If you don't handle all the patterns, you will get compiler error indicating that your `match` expression is non-exhaustive.

 The basic syntax of a `match` statement: